syslogic/agconnect-publishing-gradle-plugin/README.md

 Note: After this, some app-information still needs to be manually completed.

-The log output for task `:mobile:submitReleaseAab` explains what it does.<br/>
+The log output for task `:mobile:publishReleaseAab` explains what it does.<br/>
 To be precise, it submits an <u>already uploaded</u> APK/ABB package for review.

 ````
-> Task :mobile:submitReleaseAab
+> Task :mobile:publishReleaseAab
 > POST /api/oauth2/v1/token HTTP/1.1
 > HTTP/1.1 200 OK
 > POST /api/publish/v2/app-submit?appId=000000000&releaseType=1 HTTP/1.1